-Dementia causes brain cells die faster than normal and can gradually affect our daily functioning.
+Dementia causes brain cells to die faster than normal and can gradually affect our daily functioning.
 Learn more about this senior health issue.

 Symptoms of dementia are a result of impairment in thinking skills such as memory, attention, orientation, judgement and language.
 These symptoms affect a person’s ability to live and function safely and independently, becoming progressively worse over time.